pnxenopoulos/esta/README.md

 - For the Set Transformer, we use one ISAB layer (1 attention head, 16 induced points) as the encoder.
 For the decoder, we use a Pooling by Multihead Attention block (1 attention head), followed by a linear layer.

 The hyperparameters are also available in the [Google Colab](https://colab.research.google.com/drive/1Oqgr4LT3d9pCW4vj4isyR1AfNGtY50sF?usp=sharing), particularly in the second to last block.
 To see the architecture parameters for DeepSets and Set Transformers, see the `DeepSet()` and `SetTransformer()` functions.

-For LightGBM and XGBoost, we use the default Python package parameters with early stopping (10 rounds).
-Each network is trained for 100 epochs using a batch size of 32, 10 early stopping rounds and